 The Class B Members and Class F Members have the right at any time after the first anniversary of the date of their Capital Contribution to request that the Company redeem their Class B Membership Interests or Class F Membership Interests.
 The Class C Members, Class E Members and Class G Members have the right at any time after the third anniversary of the date of their Capital Contribution to request that the Company redeem their Class C Membership Interests, Class E Membership Interests or Class G Membership Interests.
-The Class D Members have the right at any time after the date which is six months after the date of their Capital Contribution to request that the Company redeem their Class D Membership Interests.
+The Class D Members have the right at any time after the date which is six (6) months after the date of their Capital Contribution to request that the Company redeem their Class D Membership Interests.
 In order to satisfy redemption requests, the Company will likely need to liquidate some of its Real Estate Assets and request repayment of some of its loans to affiliated companies.
-While the Company should be able to complete these actions within the 90-day redemption period and can delay redemptions for at least one calendar quarter if holders of Membership Interests issued in this Offering constituting more than 5% of Unreturned Capital Contributions sold in this Offering request redemption, if too many Investor Members make redemption demands at the same time, then the Company may not have sufficient cash on hand to satisfy its redemption obligations.
+While the Company should be able to complete these actions within the ninety (90)-day redemption period and can delay redemptions for at least one (1) calendar quarter under certain circumstances as further described below, if too many Investor Members make redemption demands at the same time, then the Company may not have sufficient cash on hand to satisfy its redemption obligations.